A Teaposy Tea Party-Enjoying Tea Time with Toddlers and Tweens

 During last summer’s visit I just missed my grandson Alex’s second birthday.
 No problem, we would have a post birthday party in the form of a tea party.
 I had been given a glass tea pot for my birthday in April and was eager to share its uniqueness with my brood, ages two through ten.

 Having a tea party with my grandkids isn’t a problem because they all enjoy having tea with mom and dad.
 This pleases me because I learned the benefits of tea at an early age from my maternal grandmother.
-To sit with my grandchildren and have a cup of tea brings delicious memories of late evenings with Nonie.
+To sit with my grandchildren and have a cup of tea brings delicious memories of late evenings with Nonie, my grandmother.

 The Birthday Boy